microbit-foundation/dev-docs/accessories/making-accessories.md

 ## Using the Edge Connector

-The micro:bit card edge connector, commonly referred to as the 'edge connector' or the pins is designed to make accessory design easy.
+The micro:bit card edge connector, commonly referred to as the 'edge connector' or the 'pins' makes accessory design easy.

 Many micro:bit accessories are designed to use an edge connector socket, so it is simple to plug in and remove the board.